Mauro Rotelli

 Mauro Rotelli (born 2 April 1971) is an Italian politician of Brothers of Italy serving as a member of the Chamber of Deputies.
 He was first elected in the 2018 general election, and was re-elected in 2022.
 Since 2022, he has chaired the Environment Committee.

+Biography

+Born in Viterbo, where he still lives, he earned his high school diploma in the science track from the Paolo Ruffini High School and went on to earn a bachelor’s degree in business administration and then a bachelor’s degree in political science and international relations from the Tuscia University.